 What this mission illustrates

-The importance of first viewings as a calibration tool.
+First viewings as a calibration tool.
 Written criteria do not tell the whole story.
-It is by confronting a client with the realities on the ground that the property hunter identifies the true red lines: the open-plan kitchen, the lift, the works potential.
+It is by setting a client in front of the realities on the ground that the hunter identifies the true red lines: the open-plan kitchen, the lift, the works potential.
 At Home Select, the first viewings are as much discovery sessions as search steps.
-This is the method that then allows us to move quickly and only propose relevant properties, as we explain in our guide on how a search with a property hunter works.
+That method is what then lets us move quickly and put forward only relevant properties, as we explain in our guide on how a search with a property hunter works.

 The network’s responsiveness on small properties.
-Well-located 2-bedrooms in Paris go in hours, not days.
+Well-located two-room flats in Paris go in hours, not days.
 The difference between a buyer alone and a supported buyer is preview access through the property hunter’s network.
-Daniel was able to view second and submit the first offer: a structural advantage that no online alerts, however reactive, can replicate.
+Daniel viewed second and submitted the first offer, a structural advantage that no online alert, however quick, can replicate.

-Professionalism in withdrawal.
-Withdrawing after an offer is sometimes the right decision.
-What matters is how.
-By clearly explaining the technical reasons (load-bearing wall, works costs) to the agency, the property hunter preserves the professional relationship and guarantees access to future properties.
-This relational skill is an invisible but decisive asset, which we maintain daily with the agencies of each arrondissement.
+Knowing how to withdraw well.
+Withdrawing after an offer is sometimes the right decision; what matters is how it is done.
+By explaining the technical reasons clearly to the agency, the load-bearing wall and the cost of works, the hunter preserves the professional relationship and keeps the door open to future properties.
+This is an invisible but decisive asset, one we maintain daily with the agencies of each arrondissement.

-Are you a first-time buyer looking for your first apartment in Paris?
+Are you a first-time buyer looking for your first flat in Paris?
 Contact us: our property hunters know the properties coming to market before anyone else.

 Frequently asked questions